 Introduction to Creating Viral Content

 The word “viral” means “relating to a piece of content that is circulated rapidly and widely from one web user to another.”
-In other words, you want to create content that’s intended to be shared and spread – like a virus.
+In other words, you want to create great content that’s intended to be shared across social networks and spread – like a virus.

-Many marketers dream of having their content go viral.
+Many marketers dream of having their great content go viral across social networks.
 They want thousands – if not millions – of people to find the content that they spent a lot of time creating.

 Creating high-quality viral content may not be for everyone.
 It’s a difficult task, especially when you’re just starting out.
-For example, if you’re creating a video, you need to invest in good equipment and sharpen your video editing skills as well.
+For example, if you’re creating visual content or video content, you need to invest in good equipment and sharpen your video editing skills as well.

 According to a recent study, 46% of businesses find it difficult to create compelling content.